 -

-A veritable belvedere over the Pyrenees, this historic capital of Béarn from 1080 to 1260 had a brilliant development thanks to the Fors de Morlaàs, a charter of privileges which made Béarn a true precursor in terms of justice and democracy.
-From this prosperous period when the Viscounts resided in this place and minted coins, many traces of the past remain, including the Sainte-Foy church, a jewel of Romanesque art.
-Pilgrims to Santiago de Compostela, numerous, come to meditate there.
-For a time fallen into disuse, the city regained success at the beginning of the 18th century by embarking on a craft that made its reputation, furniture.
-The markets, true centuries-old traditions, still persist today.
+A true lookout over the Pyrenees, this historic capital of Béarn from 1080 to 1260 experienced brilliant development thanks to the Fors de Morlaàs, a charter of privileges that made Béarn a true pioneer in matters of justice and democracy.
+From this prosperous era when the Viscounts resided here and minted money, many traces of the past remain, including the Sainte-Foy church, a jewel of Romanesque art.
+Pilgrims on their way to Santiago de Compostela came in large numbers to worship there.
+After falling into disuse, the city returned to success at the beginning of the 18th century by launching a craft that made its reputation: furniture.
+The markets, true age-old traditions, still endure today.

-A circuit of about 2.5 km will allow you to walk without any difficulty to discover the old houses, the Place de la Hourquie planted with hundred-year-old oaks, the old wash house, the station or the Porte de la Baque, the last vestige taken in the city's defensive system.
+A circuit of approximately 2.5 km will allow you to walk without any difficulty to discover the old houses, the Place de la Hourquie planted with hundred-year-old oaks, the old wash house, the station or even the Porte de la Baque, the last vestige caught in the defensive system of the city.

-Ask for the detailed circuit brochure at the tourist information offices in Morlaàs, Arzacq and Lembeye.Find it on the Guide Béarn Pyrénées's Blog...
+Ask for the detailed tour brochure at the tourist information offices in Morlaàs, Arzacq and Lembeye.Find it on the Guide Béarn Pyrénées's Blog...

 4 good reasons to go on holiday in the Vic Bilh ,a unique territoryFamily activities in Coteaux Bearn Madiran